 “If you’re going to cite news sources, pick good ones.
 That’s where I would start — credible, really, maybe.
 We release talent all the time.
 It’s a part of what we do.
 You just can’t hire people, bring them in, keep hiring more people, and just keep bringing them in.
 An unfortunate part of the job is talent get released.
 Can I say that he was released?
 He was not released.
 His contract was just not renewed.”

-Lucas Charpiot then revealed that a WWE PR representative criticized him for bringing up the question, stating that it was dumb thing to ask.
+Lucas Charpiot then revealed that a WWE PR representative criticized him for bringing up the question, stating that it was a dumb thing to ask.

 Advertising